CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 ### Exercise 1: Vulnerability assessment for VMs

 With Azure Defender for servers, you can quickly deploy the integrated vulnerability assessment solution (powered by Qualys) with no additional configuration or extra costs.
-Once the vulnerability assessment scanner is deployed, it continually assesses all the installed applications on a virtual machine to find vulnerabilities and presents its findings in the Azure Security Center console.
-When a machine is found that doesn't have a vulnerability assessment solution deployed, Azure Security Center generates a recommendation that looks like this: _A vulnerability assessment solution should be enabled on your virtual machines._ To remediate a resource, you can click on the **Quick Fix** button to deploy the necessary VM extension.
+Once the vulnerability assessment scanner is deployed, it continually assesses all the installed applications on a virtual machine to find vulnerabilities and presents its findings in the Microsoft Defender for Cloud console.
+When a machine is found that doesn't have a vulnerability assessment solution deployed, Microsoft Defender for Cloud generates a recommendation that looks like this: _A vulnerability assessment solution should be enabled on your virtual machines._ To remediate a resource, you can click on the **Quick Fix** button to deploy the necessary VM extension.

 **Explore vulnerability assessment recommendations:**